 Residential lifts

-Residential lifts for apartment buildings and housing projects.
+Residential lifts for apartment buildings, housing societies, and group housing projects.

 It is useful to talk before cabin size, waiting expectations, and maintenance assumptions get locked too early.